Cycling Slovakia – Why it Should Be Your Next Destination

 Danube River cycling path

-This is a very popular route for family and light bike tourers, but since we cycled it in October we didn’t meet almost any other cyclist, except for a Korean guy who cycled with us to Vienna and helped us not to die of boredom in some parts of the way.
-Yes, the idea of cycling along the Danube may seem romantic but often the landscape remains the same for miles and miles.
+This is a very popular route for family and light bike tourers, but since we cycled it in October, we didn’t meet many other cyclists, except for a Korean guy who cycled with us to Vienna and helped us not die of boredom on some parts of the way.

 After Esztergom and all the way to Bratislava, the path becomes boring, the river disappears behind the trees and only peeks very rarely, and the landscape is flat and a bit monotonous.
-Often the track is a bit of an expanse of small rocks, a torture on a narrow tire, we even went back to the parallel main road sometimes.

 The most interesting thing to see there is the Gabčíkovo-Vodné dam and reservoir, the largest hydroelectric power plant in Slovakia, guaranteeing 11% of the country’s energy needs.
-From here on you will travel along the artificial reservoir for several kilometers, among a multitude of aquatic birds.

-A few years ago we cycled a part of the Danube cycle path between Serbia and Romania, among the marvelous Iron Gates, we must admit that that stretch was way more interesting to us.
+A few years ago, we cycled a part of the Danube cycle path between Serbia and Romania, among the marvelous Iron Gates.
+We must admit that that stretch was way more interesting to us.

 In any case, the Euro Velo 6 cycle route is almost always a dedicated cycle path, along the way there are restaurants, hotels, and campsites, it is very suitable for family cycling holidays and, in general, for all types of travelers in bicycle, trained or not.